leftstring/iobroker.sipadapter/README.md

-# Doorbird Adapter with SIP over Asterisk
+# SIP Adapter for ioBroker